 I have dedicated my career to helping communities make sound choices about their economic future and take action to get results.
 Early on, I taught school in rural Georgia and became quickly intrigued with how people and places develop and change.
 After earning a Master of City Planning at Georgia Tech, I worked in economic/community development at the Georgia Power Co.
 Several years later, my husband, two children, and I moved to Oregon for greener pastures, truly.
-My economic development work here began with RDI 22 years ago helping communities redefine themselves after declining timber harvests and mill closures.
+My economic development work here began with RDI more than 20 years ago helping communities redefine themselves after declining timber harvests and mill closures.
 Since then, I have consulted with over 100 Pacific Northwest towns on economic and downtown revitalization, business development, and economic action plans.
 I feel I have come back "home," rejoining RDI and my nonprofit roots.
 I’m especially inspired by opportunities to make a lasting difference in rural Oregon and the chance to work with RDI’s outstanding and committed team of practitioners.